Speykious/Speykious/README.md

 # Welcome to my code lab

-> You'll probably find some useless piece of code mirrored from [GitLab](https://gitlab.com/Speykious) here.
+> You'll also probably find some code mirrored from my [GitLab](https://gitlab.com/Speykious) here.

+Hi!
+I'm a low-level and back-end programmer as well as a Linux enthusiast.
+My favorite programming languages are C, Haskell and Rust (from least to most).

 If you want to check this out: